pquline/ft_portal/README.md

-# ft_stats 📊
+# ft_stats

-A modern web application for visualizing student statistics from the 42 API, including evaluations data.
+A web application for visualizing student statistics from the 42 API, including evaluations data.

 ## ✨ Features